A fierce, inspired beginning

 Out of this grueling experience, Rockefeller, Jr. became a life-long advocate for the cause of promoting more effective and harmonious employment relationships through better methods of human resource management.
 One tangible result was his decision in 1922 to fund the creation of a management consulting section in the law firm of Curtis, Fosdick, and Belknap.
-In 1926, he transformed this consulting section into a wholly separate non-profit consulting and research organization, called Industrial Relations Counselors (IRC), Inc. IRC was among the first employment/human resource consulting and research organizations created in the United States with a founding mission to “advance the knowledge and practice of human relationships in industry, commerce, education, government, and other non-governmental organizations.”
+In 1926, he transformed this consulting section into a wholly separate non-profit consulting and research organization, called Industrial Relations Counselors (IRC), Inc. IRC was among the first employment/human resource consulting and research organizations created in the United States with a founding mission to “advance the knowledge and practice of human relationships in industry, commerce, education, and government organizations.”

 Elevating the practice of human relations in organizations